Vonage/vivid-3/libs/components/src/lib/text/README.md

 ## Tight

-By default, some font faces are styled with block margins which can be set off by enabling the `tight` attribute/property.
+By default, some font faces are styled with block margins in accordance to article related context. enabling the `tight` attribute/property will opt-out.

 - Type: `boolean`
 - Default: `true`